This review is part of a trip report:

 - Plaza Premium Lounge London Heathrow (Terminal 2)

 After a great day in London, it was time for me to check out of the hotel and head to the airport early in the morning.
 I took the free local bus from the hotel to the terminal and was able to check in fairly quick.
 It was just bad that no security checkpoint was open and a big line was already forming in front of it.
 Lucky that I got there that early, later on, the line got very long.
-It took me about 30 minutes for waiting and getting through security.
+It took me about 30 minutes of waiting and getting through security.

 After the security checkpoint bare to your left and head down to the main departure level.
 Follow the signs for the Lounge A3.
 This will bring you directly to the Plaza Premium Lounge.
 I was so quickly through security that the lounge was still closed and I had to wait another 10 minutes for them to open.
 The lounge is located next to the Terminal Transfer Area.
 The easiest way is to follow the sings for lounge A3.